 There are authors who admit to being so-so writers, but have found success in a combination of storytelling gifts and subject matter that just happened to be at crux of a perfect storm of market forces.
+You should not only know your hook, it should roll off your tongue.
 Whether it’s vampire romance, or an under-served disease, or sexual taboos that haven’t yet found a popular audience, your chosen topic might just hit a nerve if you can...

 Be passionate and write as good or better than you want to read

 Truth is, some of those aforementioned so-so-writer authors were as shocked by their rabid success as we were—they didn’t set out to write bestsellers.
 They set out from a deep need to put their passions on paper.

 There is indeed a market for many types of books, but the largest, crazy successes seem to be those whose authors felt compelled to write from a place of deep personal passion and need, despite what the conventional wisdom of what the marketplace suggested.
 And these authors were so passionate they went ahead and published without a traditional publisher taking any interest—until each found amazing success.

 Amanda Hocking was an avid reader of paranormal romances before she wrote them; E L James wrote about the sex she felt was missing from the pages of chaste vampire novels, Lisa Genova imagined what it must feel like to be an Alzheimer’s patient—something Alzheimer’s patients are incapable of telling us.
 E. Lynn Harris wrote about homosexual and bi-sexual romances he hadn’t yet seen in print.

 These authors hit communal nerve at a certain point in time.
 There is no point in trying to replicate those anomalies—life isn’t fair and the writing life is maybe even less so.
 But take their lesson and write from your heart while you...

 Pay Attention to Your Craft